-Brand Name: 4-Way, Afrin 4 Hour Extra Moisturizing, Little Noses Decongestant, Nasal Four, Neo-Synephrine Nasal, Sinex Nasal Spray, ...show all 16 brand namesAlconefrin-12, Sinex Ultra Fine Mist, Nostril Nasal Decongestant, Rhinall, Neo-Synephrine Extra Strength Nasal, Neo-Synephrine Mild Nasal, 4-Way Menthol, Neo-Synephrine Cold & Sinus Regular Strength, Neo-Synephrine Cold & Sinus Extra Strength, Neo-Synephrine Cold & Sinus Mild Strength
+Brand name: 4-Way, Afrin 4 Hour Extra Moisturizing, Little Noses Decongestant, Nasal Four, Neo-Synephrine Nasal, Sinex Nasal Spray, ...show all 16 brand namesAlconefrin-12, Sinex Ultra Fine Mist (obsolete), Nostril Nasal Decongestant, Rhinall, Neo-Synephrine Extra Strength Nasal, Neo-Synephrine Mild Nasal, 4-Way Menthol, Neo-Synephrine Cold and Sinus Regular Strength, Neo-Synephrine Cold and Sinus Extra Strength, Neo-Synephrine Cold and Sinus Mild Strength

 What is phenylephrine nasal?